jurelou/plazza/README.md

-This is an overview of the expected architecture:
+This is an overview of the architecture:
 ![alt text](https://github.com/jurelou/plazza/blob/master/img/plazza_en-000.png "Logo Title Text 1")